ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 this type of attack which is applicable especially for constrained environments where the authorization server can act as trust anchor.

+The use of multiple access tokens for a single client increases the strain on the resource server as it must consider every access token and calculate the actual permissions of the client.
+Also, tokens may contradict each other which may lead the server to enforce wrong permissions.
+If one of the access tokens expires earlier than others, the resulting permissions may offer insufficient protection.
+Developers should avoid using multiple access tokens for a client.

 # Privacy Considerations

 An unprotected response to an unauthorized request may disclose